MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-test-outbound-handler-of-the-echo-adapter.md

  **Time to Complete:** 15 minutes

  In this step, you will test the three outbound operations provided by the Echo Adapter.
-You will do this using [!INCLUDE[vs2010](../../includes/vs2010-md.md)], the Add Adapter Service Reference Visual Studio Plug-In and custom code.
+You will do this using Visual Studio, the Add Adapter Service Reference Visual Studio Plug-In and custom code.

 ## Prerequisites
  To complete this step, you must have completed [Tutorial 1: Develop the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/tutorial-1-develop-the-echo-adapter.md).